jamesetaylor3/greedy-shopper/README.md

 `rustup toolchain install nightly`

-To set this project to use this nightly channel of rust, run this command.
+To set this project to use this nightly channel of rust, run this command in the project directory.
 It won't affect any of your other projects.

 `rustup toolchain set nightly`

+### Build

+To build the package, run the following command.

+`cargo build`

+Alternatively, to build an optimized build, run this.

+`cargo build --release`

+In the target directory, you will find either a debug or a release directory depending on the build you compiled.
+Inside that directory, find the file libshopper.dylib and rename it to shopper.so.
+Move the shopper.so file to where you need to use it and you can import the shared library in Python with

+`import shopper`